 perform an integrated hydrologic engineering and economic analysis during the formulation and evaluation of flood risk management plans.
 HEC-FDA is designed to assist

 ER 1105-2-101).
-Also, will assist USACE staff in analyzing the economics of flood risk management projects.
+Also, the sofware will assist USACE staff in analyzing the economics of flood risk management projects.
 The software, 1) stores hydrologic and economic data

 necessary for an analysis, 2) provides tools to visualize data and results, 3) computes expected annual damage (EAD) and equivalent annual damages, 4) computes